6Mushahid9/backend-project/Readme.md

 8. install 'prettier' package to resolve later foramtting conflicts;  "npm i -D prettier" when you add this prettier package some extra things are to be done as well:
    1. add '.prettierrc' and '.prettierignore' file in main project
+   2. make nesessary chnages in both the files

+## Connecting with data base

+1. make cluster in mongo atlas
+2. copy its connection string and paste it in .env
+    * remove '/' from the end and replace " <password> " with actual password
+3. whenever talking wth database use try-catch and async-await
+4. we can write connection code in index.js or in some other file then import it in index.js for clarity

+password - mush123